elmfer/readme-generator/README.md

 ### Installation

 Make sure you have NodeJS v18.18.0 or greater installed on your system.
 Then clone this repository.
 Be sure to run `npm install` before doing anything to the project.
-Lastly, run `node index.js` to run the program.
+Lastly, run `npm run start` to run the program.

 ### Usage